nanomsg/nng/docs/ref/preface.md

 > [!TIP]
 > Tips are things that the reader may find useful, such as suggestions
-> for use or tim saving hints.
+> for use or time saving hints.

 > [!NOTE]
 > Notes are things that the reader should be aware of, and provide